raspberrypi/debugprobe/README.md

 For the purpose of making changes or studying of the code, you may want to compile the code yourself.

-To compile the "picoprobe" version of this project just initialize the submodules and update them:
+To compile this project just initialize the submodules and update them:
 ```
  git submodule init
  git submodule update